 Entrepreneurship can be a lonely path.
 Nobody truly understands your business and your challenges other than a handful of people, many of which are likely your colleagues.
 Being part of an entrepreneurial community definitely makes you feel that you’re never alone.
 Being a female entrepreneur is harder than being a male entrepreneur simply because the community for women is smaller.
 As a female CTO, the odds of finding another female CTO are even smaller.
 In many occasions, I often feel like I’m trying to fit into a boys’ club.

 That said, being the gender minority does help you stand out.
 And since startup communities often host female-centric events that let women connect with one another, there is a relatively big and connected ecosystem for female entrepreneurs in NYC and members of this ecosystem are more engaged in helping one another.

 What can be done to further promote female entrepreneurs and women in tech?

 There has been a number of spotlights on female entrepreneurship.
 Business organizations need to continue to host women-centric events for women to connect with one another.
 Additionally, invite the men to join these women-centric discussions, especially when the topics are uncomfortable for men.
 It would also help to continue to celebrate the milestones for female-founded companies.

 Why is it important that women grow, and develop into leadership roles within their organizations?

-There needs to be more representations of women in leadership positions to normalize the terms like ‘women in tech’ and ‘women founders’.
+There needs to be more representations of women in leadership positions to normalize the terms like ‘woman in tech’ and ‘woman founders’.
 Future generations should not have the perception that working women are the minority in any industry.
 In the mean time, women will keep doing what they do best.
 We’ll deliver results and the results will speak for themselves.
 Supporters of women entrepreneurs should keep promoting these women’s work.
 We are 50% of the population.
 There’s reason to say we are still a minority in the workforce.